 Slow machines represent one of the largest sources of questions to Ask Leo!

-Perhaps when you purchased it, your computer ran like a champ and did everything you needed (and quickly).
+Perhaps when you purchased it, your computer ran like a champ and quickly did everything you needed.
 Now … well, not so much.
 Perhaps it takes forever to boot.
 Or starting applications is slower than molasses.
 Or maybe the machine just acts sluggish when you try to use it for just about anything.

 Regardless of the specifics, the underlying theme is simple: it’s slow.

-I’ll try to list a few of the most common reasons here, along with some advice on what steps to take.
+I’ll list a few of the most common reasons here, along with some advice on what steps to take.

 It’s a slow machine